 |Bond Yield||3.30||0.15 %||Sep 04|

 |Stock Market||1,600||-0.29 %||Sep 04|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit and Nikkei, was virtually unchanged at 47.6 in July (June: 47.8).
+The manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit, rose to 47.9 in September from 47.4 in August.

 Consumer prices increased 0.2% month-on-month in August, slightly higher than July’s increase of 0.1%.